 But they’re also deadly.

-At high enough levels, these chemicals can cause immune problems, birth defects, thyroid disorders, and cancer.
+At high enough levels, these chemicals can cause immune problems, birth defects, thyroid disorders, and multiple types of cancer.
 One of the most common uses of PFAS is in firefighting foams, particularly in airports and military facilities throughout the country.

 Hundreds of military bases have been confirmed as PFAS contamination sites, and the Department of Defense has estimated the cleanup process will cost billions of dollars and last decades.
 Noting the headwinds, some state and local governments have already moved to ban PFAS-containing firefighting foams.